Fyllee/fyllee/README.md

 - `height`: Set to an integer to define the height of the image.
 You can't set an integer greater than the actual height.
 - `width`: Set to an integer to define the width of the image.
 You can't set an integer greater than the actual width.
 - `rotate`: Set to an integer to define the rotation of the image.
 The integer must be between -360 and 360.
 - `mirror` Set to `"vertical"` to make the image vertically mirrored.
 Set to `"horizontal"` to make the image horizontally mirrored.
-Set to `"both"` to make the image vertically and horizontally mirrored.
+Set to `"both"` to make the image vertically and horizontally mirrored.\
 **Response:** `200 OK`
-The image
+The content

-ℹ️ There is also a shortcut for this route, which is not subject to versionning: `/content/:id`. ℹ️ All query parameters are optional.
+ℹ️ There is also a shortcut for this route, which is not subject to versionning: `/contents/:id`. ℹ️ All query parameters are optional, and only usable for images.
 If none are set, the raw image will be returned ℹ️ If you set only the height *or* the width, the image will be scaled accordingly to keep its ratio.
 </details>

 <details>
-<summary>🔐 <b>PATCH</b> Rename an image by its ID</summary>
+<summary>🔐 <b>PATCH</b> Rename a content by its ID</summary>

 <br />

-**Endpoint:** `/api/v1/images/:id`\
+**Endpoint:** `/api/v1/contents/:id`\
 **Header:**
 ```
 Authorization: 'Bearer application_token'